 Can accountants use Gusto?

-Gusto was created primarily for small-business owners, but it also offers special plans for accountants who manage small businesses’ finances.
-Accountants can choose from four Gusto plans that vary based on how many clients they have.
-Every Gusto accounting plan comes with a month-long free trial and a dedicated advisor.
+Gusto was created primarily for small-business owners, but it also offers a plan —Gusto Pro—for accountants who manage small businesses’ finances.
+Every Gusto accounting plan comes with a month-long free trial and a dedicated advisor, including its accountant-focused plan.

 If you aren’t an accountant but are looking for one, Gusto offers a list of accountants and bookkeepers who partner with Gusto and offer their services to small businesses specifically.